 The stromatolites of the Bonahaven Dolomite Formation exposed on the north coast of Islay are some of the best examples of these ancient relics of Precambrian life in the world.
 This virtual field trip allows you to see them and other fantastic geology in this remote and hard-to-get-to location.
 For more information see “A Guide to the Geology of Islay” (Excursion 9) or visit the Geology of Islay website.

 Field trip to Ballygrant, Islay (presented by David Webster on 28 May 2020)

 This is a great locality to observe the rocks that were formed at the start of a major glaciation (possibly a “Snowball Earth”) that occurred some 700 million years ago.
 In addition, there are some old lead mines dating back to the 14th century and evidence of possibly the earliest human habitation in Scotland some 11,000 years ago.

-David Webster also presented a virtual excursion to Jura as part of the Geowalks Lockdown Lectures series, and may present further excursions in the series.
-Links to the YouTube videos of the Jura excursion and any further excursions can be found on the Scottish Geology website.
+David Webster has also presented virtual excursions to Jura and Colonsay as part of the Geowalks Lockdown Lectures series, and a virtual excursion to Islay to the Royal Philosophical Society of Glasgow.
+He has also presented a more technical excursion to the southern Rhinns of islay to the Open University Geological Society.
+Links to the YouTube videos of all of these excursions can be found on the Scottish Geology website.